 LET’S DIG DEEPER:

-Tiffany Parry is the Cultivate Assistant at Sandals Church and helps support the administrative needs of the Cultivate team, as well as oversee social media and the blog.
-She’s a wife to Jason and mom to her one and only son, Dylan (14).
-While ministry and family keep her days full, Tiffany loves words, both reading and writing them, particularly those about authentic faith in the middle of the messiness of life.
-A day spent in pajamas, with a good movie, dark chocolate, and her family close by is one of her very favorite things.
+Tiffany Parry is the Cultivate Communications Ministry Partner at Sandals Church and helps coordinate social media and the Cultivate blog.
+She’s a wife to Jason and mom to her one and only son, Dylan.
+While work, ministry and family keep her days full, Tiffany loves words, both reading and writing them, particularly those about authentic faith in the middle of the messiness of life.
+A day spent in pajamas with a Hallmark movie, dark chocolate, and her family close by is one of her very favorite things.